-BVDV infection is diagnosed on the basis of the clinical signs plus confirmation through necropsy findings and laboratory tests of blood samples.
+BVDV infection is diagnosed based on the clinical signs plus confirmation through necropsy findings and laboratory tests of blood samples.
 If blood is drawn during the acute phase of the disease the laboratory can often isolate the virus from the white blood cells (buffy coat).
 If two serum samples are obtained, one in the acute phase and one a few weeks later, a rise in serum antibodies (SN test) between the two samples also confirms BVDV infection.

 When abortion is the only sign, diagnosis is often more difficult.
-In these cases it is important for your veterinarian to submit the aborted fetus and placenta, in addition to serum samples from the dam, to the laboratory for testing.
+In these cases, it is important for your veterinarian to submit the aborted fetus and placenta, in addition to serum samples from the dam to the laboratory for testing.

 The persistently infected (PI carrier) animal is easy to detect.
 This animal sheds so much virus that a viral antigen in its serum readily confirms its condition.
-Colostral antibodies may neutralize enough of the virus in a persistently infected calf to render a “false negative” result.
-Therefore, other test methods have been developed, including skin notch testing and whole blood viral DNA detection that can be applied to baby calves and also older animals.
+Colostral antibodies may neutralize enough of the virus in a persistently infected calf to render a "false negative" result.
+Therefore, other test methods have been developed, including skin notch testing and whole blood viral DNA detection that can be applied to baby calves and older animals.

 How does BVDV usually get into a herd?